1jkunz1/Dash-Analysis/Overall_Scores.md

 # Dash-Fundamental-Analysis

 This is not Investment Advice, it should not be taken as such.
-Rataings are subject to change.
+Ratings are subject to change.

 Rating Chart: <br>